You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Best Time to Visit Tumdra Ami Ney/ Lhamo Ekajati Ney/ Aum Kangchim Ney

 If you want to visit the nye properly, avoid traveling during the Maha Shivaratri festival of Hindus.
 That time the site will be packed and challenging to get to this sacred site.
+You can visit many major pilgrimage sites of Chhukha with the Bhutan Pilgrimage Package.

-You can contact the lama of Ekajati Lhakhang of Tumdra Ami Ney Lam Jigme Wangchuk at 17357200.
+You can contact the lama of Ekajati Lhakhang of Tumdra Aminey Lam Jigme Wangchuk at 17357200.

 Accommodation at Tumdra Ami Ney/ Lhamo Ekajati Ney/ Aum Kangchim Ney